 On January 23, 2008, the Company completed a public offering of 4,370,000 shares of its common stock at a price of \$7.07 per share.
 The Company's net proceeds from the offering, after deducting underwriters' discounts and commissions and offering expenses payable by the Company, were \$29,114,000.
+The Company issued 1,875 and 2,675 shares of common stock upon the exercise of stock options during the three and six months ended June 30, 2009, respectively.
+The Company issued 90,954 shares of common stock upon the exercise of stock options during the year ended December 31, 2008.

-During the three months ended March 31, 2009 and the year ended December 31, 2008, the Company issued 800 and 90,954 shares of common stock, respectively, upon the exercise of stock options.
 On January 9, 2009, the Company granted to employees options to purchase 700,250 shares of common stock with an estimated aggregate fair value using the Black-Scholes-Merton formula of \$1,352,000.
-During the three months ended March 31, 2009, the Company began to record this amount, as adjusted for estimated forfeitures, as stock-based compensation on a straight line basis over an expected period of 16 quarters.
+The Company is recording this amount, as adjusted for estimated forfeitures, as stock-based compensation on a straight line basis over an expected period of 16 quarters.